apostrophecms-legacy/apostrophe-snippets/README.md

 #### Search and Schema Fields

-By default, all schema fields of type `string` or `select` are included in the search index.
+By default, all schema fields of type `string`, `select`, `area` and (in certain cases) `singleton` are included in the search index.
 You can shut this off by setting the `search` option to `false` for a particular field.
 You can also reduce the search index weight of the field by setting `weight` to a lower value.
 The built-in search engine prioritizes results with a weight greater than `10` over "plain old rich text."
 By default the weight for schema fields is `15`.

 Actually displaying your field as part of the summary shown when a snippet qualifies as a search result is usually not desirable, so by default this is not done.
 However you can include it in the summary text by setting the `silent` option to `false`.

+### Custom Field Types

+You can define custom field types to be included in schemas.
+For this advanced topic, see the [apostrophe-schemas](http://github.com/punkave/apostrophe-schemas) documentation.
+The `apostrophe-snippets` module is based upon `apostrohe-schemas`, so everything that can be done there is also supported with snippets.

 ### Joins in Schemas